https://invisible-island.net/ncurses/tack/

 Tack has a number of tools that are designed to help gather information

-minal type, you may wish to execute tack with options -it.
-This will
+terminal type, you may wish to execute tack with options -it.
+This

 These tools may be reached from the main menu by selecting the "tools"